 Remember when you first started really learning about herbs, plants, crystals, and stones.
 Remember the first pentagram or pagan symbol you found yourself attracted to.
 Look at your altar or sacred space and the memories associated with each item found there.
 Keep remembering until your head is full of all the wonderful things you’ve experienced over the course of your pagan life.

 Now, with everything fresh in your mind, ask yourself how things would have been different, or quicker, or better, if you had someone like yourself today, helping yourself in the beginning.
 If you are smiling like a Cheshire cat or lost in a blissful moment of history, then you likely have the “stuff” to be the light in someone’s life as a witch or a pagan.
 Most new pagans won’t survive a year unless someone helps them – not tells them who to be or how to practice, but only to assure them that they made the right choice and that the future is filled with the beautiful light of inner peace.

 Some Links That Might Be Worth Looking At

-If anyone else has resources they’d like to share, please list them in the comments of e-mail them to me at email@example.com
+If anyone else has resources they’d like to share, please list them in the comments or e-mail them to me at email@example.com

 This article was inspired by many things.
-Mostly because I have personally travelled the pagan pathway and have been faced with those moments where I had to figure things out on my own.
+I currently practice pagan mentoring and have several students.
+But on a personal level; I am on the pagan path and have been for many years.
+Along the way, I have been faced with those moments where I had to figure things out on my own.
 Fortunately now, I’m in a position to be someone who is trying to give back to my local pagan community.
-Me, my amazing wife (who happens to be a palmist,) and our children are part of an ever-growing group of like-minded people who refuse to allow the centuries of lies and misinformation to taint our beliefs.
+Me, my amazing wife (who happens to be a palmist,) and our children are part of an ever-growing group of like-minded people who refuse to allow the Centuries of lies and misinformation to taint our beliefs.
 We are still learning and likely will never stop, but that isn’t keeping us from offering help to those who are just finding themselves.

 For information on reprinting this article, or another piece on this site, please contact me directly via e-mail